Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae: Results

 Figure~\ref{rot_effect_conv} illustrates the effect of rotation on the growth rate of convective modes at $\chi=6.5$, which is significantly larger than the marginal stability threshold of the most unstable mode ($\chi=3.5-4$).
-For both dissociation rates ($\varepsilon=0$ and $\varepsilon=0.3$), the differential rotation reduces the growth rate of the convective instability, in particular for the smaller scale modes.
-The adverse effect on the convective instability is less abrupt for larger scale modes, which might be interpreted by a smaller effect of the shearing due to differential rotation between the shock and the PNS.
+For both dissociation rates considered ($\varepsilon=0$ and $\varepsilon=0.3$), the differential rotation reduces the growth rate of the convective instability, in particular for the smaller scale modes.
+The adverse effect on the convective instability is less abrupt for larger scale modes, which we interpret as a smaller effect of the shear between the shock and the PNS.
 As a result, larger angular scales become dominant for high rotation rates.
-At the largest scales ($m=1$ for $\epsilon=0$, $m=1-2$ for $\epsilon=0.3$), rotation can on the contrary have a beneficial effect on the growth rate, which will be discussed in the next paragraph and section.
+At the largest scales ($m=1$ for $\varepsilon=0$, $m=1-2$ for $\varepsilon=0.3$), the effect of rotation is an increase of the growth rate which will be discussed in the next paragraph and section.